-500 jars of limited edition honey, produced by bees housed in Her Royal Highness The Duchess of Cornwall’s own private garden in Wiltshire, went on sale on Tuesday 16th October at Fortnum & Mason in Piccadilly and on their website to raise money for Helen & Douglas House children’s hospice.
+500 jars of limited edition honey, produced by bees housed in Her Royal Highness The former Duchess of Cornwall’s own private garden in Wiltshire, went on sale on Tuesday 16th October at Fortnum & Mason in Piccadilly and on their website to raise money for Helen & Douglas House children’s hospice.

-Anthony Brine, aged 6, who met the Duchess of Cornwall last Christmas at Clarence House, suffers from a painful genetic condition which causes his body to develop blisters both inside and out, from any kind of friction, called recessive dystrophic epidermolysis bullosa.
+Anthony Brine, aged 6, who met the former Duchess of Cornwall last Christmas at Clarence House, suffers from a painful genetic condition which causes his body to develop blisters both inside and out, from any kind of friction, called recessive dystrophic epidermolysis bullosa.

 Anthony’s mother, Daniela Brine, said ‘His condition was discovered at birth when the midwives rubbed his little hands and feet and his skin came away.
 He is such a brave little boy and copes with his condition so bravely.
 He knows what he can and can’t do.